spring-cloud-services-samples/animal-rescue/README.md

 ./scripts/cf_deploy init    # installs dependencies and builds the deployment artifact ./scripts/cf_deploy deploy  # handles everything you need to deploy the frontend, backend, and gateway.
 This script can be executed repeatedly to deploy new changes.
 ```
-Then visit the the frontend url `https://gateway-demo.${appsDomain}/rescue` to view the sample app.
+Then visit the frontend url `https://gateway-demo.${appsDomain}/rescue` to view the sample app.

 Once you have enough fun with the sample app, run the following script to clean up the environment:
 ```bash